"Hey, do you think you could use this for one of your projects?"

 . . . and weathered old wood with authentic chippy paint (it's even one of those retro green paint colors we all seem to love)

 My first was to hang it vertically on the wall with some artwork placed behind the existing glass panes.
 If I go this route, I'll undoubtedly rework the paint color to perhaps a rustic white- or black-wash of some sort.
 Of course, then that unique old paint color goes bye-bye.

 I'm liking this!

 Having it totally devoid of any contents looked just perfect.
 Of course, I had to mess around a bit.
 Seeing as I'm leaving the glass panes intact, lightweight items are a necessity for any additional elements.
 About as heavy as I would venture to go was with the use of some upcycled wine bottles I painted to showcase my house numbers.

-THEN . . . perhaps when I grow tired of the look, I may move It on to its next repurposed life as the picture/artwork frame or perhaps as a lift-up top for an accent table (another great way I've seen old windows upcycled!)
+Perhaps when I grow tired of the look, its next repurposed life may be a picture/artwork frame or a lift-up top for an accent table (another great way I've seen old windows upcycled!)